Simbigo/simbigo.github.io/colorito/basic/layers.md

 $image->createLayerFromFile('path/to/file.jpg');
 ```

-3. By creating a layer object yourself, you can add both a blank and a layer based on the image.
+C. By creating a layer object yourself, you can add both a blank and a layer based on the image.

 ```php
 <?php